Top Sales Techniques for Recruiters That Actually Work | Allsorter

 If you’re a recruiter, that means you’re also a salesperson.

 Understandably, many people have an allergic reaction upon hearing the word “sales.”
-But we’re in 2022, and it turns out that sales aren’t about selling at all.
+But in today’s world, it turns out that sales aren’t about selling at all.
 Instead, selling is about having empathy for your prospect.

 But what exactly are you “selling” here?
 You’re selling two things: